 Drone maps help engineering and survey teams quickly achieve accurate topographic data to locate existing site grading, drainage spots, vegetation, and waterways.
 Construction firms find orthomosaics particularly useful for providing an updated picture of the construction site on a regular basis.
 In addition, you leverage the accuracy of orthomosaics for precise measurements.
 Software programs, such as DroneDeploy and Pix4D, allow users to interface directly with the generated map.
 You can measure distance, area, and volume, calculate the volume of stockpiles, estimate material costs, and collect other valuable data—all without physically being at the construction site.
 Orthomosaics are also great for performing aerial inspections to secure equipment and materials.
 In addition, they can be used to inspect rooftops, solar installations, deteriorating buildings, and much more.
 Sometimes orthomosaics are even used in court cases, providing updated and accurate imagery needed for legal proceedings.

-Over the last five years, the commercial construction industry has started to incorporate BIM (Building Information Modeling) into both the designing and project management process.
-BIM is a project management system that allows real-time 3D information to flow across the entire construction process enabling construction firms and stakeholders to visualize each aspect of the project in a 3D environment.
-Benefits include breaking down impediments that block stakeholders in a construction project to access information in real-time.
+Over the last five years, the commercial construction industry has started incorporating BIM (Building Information Modeling) into both the designing and project management processes.
+BIM is a project management system allowing real-time 3D information to flow throughout the entire construction process.
+This enables construction firms and stakeholders to visualize each aspect of the project in a 3D environment, allowing construction project stakeholders to access information in real time.